Albertzry/Albertzry/README.md

+#👋 Hi, I’m @Albertzry
-👋 Hi, I’m @Albertzry,a student now study in UESTC,I majored in computer science and technology.
+##I am a student now study in UESTC,majored in computer science and technology.

 <!---